Rules & Regulations

 AWARDS

-To run for title you must be competing a solo in the energy division.
-You may register for Title with your online registration.
-We will not accept Title Registration once the event is closed or at the event.
-You must sign up ahead of time.
-Title winners will be chosen by the judges.
+Title contestants will be scored on their solo score as well as an additional Title score.
+The Title score will be out of 30 points.
+10 points for their introduction, 10 points for entertainment quality and 10 points for overall presentation.
 In the event that there are not 3 Title participants in a given age division, EnerGyNDC reserves the right to combine the Petite and Junior age levels and the Teen and Senior Age levels.
 Winners in each title division will receive a cash prize, plaque, EnerGy jacket and crown.
 Their picture may appear in the EnerGy National Championship program, posters, brochures, website, or related promotional literature.
 These dancers will also have an opportunity to perform in the National Grand Showcase opening number without paying the audition fee.
 Dancers who win title at our National Finals are not allowed to compete the same solo routine the following year.

-Mr./Miss Petite EnerGy Dance | ages 8 and under |
+Petite Title Winner ages 8 and under

 These awards are selected from the Energy level groups and lines ages 12 & above with the highest overall score in the following categories: